Canterbury-Bankstown Bulldogs: Statistics and records

 Hazem El Masri holds the NRL record for the most games played for the club, having made 317 appearances in total.

 Hazem El Masri also holds records for the most points scored, the most tries scored and the most points scored for the Bulldogs.
 Since his debut in 1996, he has scored a total of 2,418 points—which was also a competition record for Rugby League in Australia until 2019.
 Former player Daryl Halligan, who retired with the club in 2000, had previously held the competition record for most points scored with 2,034, which included points scored whilst at his former club the North Sydney Bears.

 The club's largest win occurred in 1995 when they played as the "Sydney Bulldogs."
-In a match against the newly formed North Queensland Cowboys, the Bulldogs won 66-4.
+In a match against the newly formed North Queensland Cowboys, the Bulldogs won 66–4.
 In the club's first season in 1935 they were subject to the two heaviest defeats in competition history two weeks in succession.
-Firstly, they lost to St. George 91-6 and the following week to Eastern Suburbs 87-7.
-However, despite these big losses, the club was able to secure their first premiership 3 years later in 1938 in the Grand Final against Eastern Suburbs; at the same time setting the record for becoming the quickest non-foundation club to win a title.
+Firstly, they lost to St. George 91–6 and the following week to Eastern Suburbs 87–7.
+However, despite these big losses, the club was able to secure their first premiership three years later in 1938 in the Grand Final against Eastern Suburbs; at the same time setting the record for becoming the quickest non-foundation club to win a title.
 This record was not broken until 1999.

-In 2002, the club won 17 matches in a row after getting beaten by New Zealand Warriors; falling just two short of the record set by the Eastern Suburbs team of 1975.
+In 2002, the club won 17 matches in a row after getting beaten by the New Zealand Warriors; falling just two short of the record set by the Eastern Suburbs team of 1975.

-In Round 7 of the 2014 season, after beating the South Sydney Rabbitohs 15-14, the Bulldogs became the first club to win three consecutive matches by 1 point.
-They went on to be runners up to South Sydney Rabbitohs in the grandfinal.
+In round 7 of the 2014 season, after beating the South Sydney Rabbitohs 15–14, Canterbury became the first club to win three consecutive matches by one point.
+They went on to be runners up to South Sydney in the grand final.

-In April 2015, the Bulldogs played the Rabbitohs at ANZ Stadium in front of 40,523 spectators.
+Canterbury are the only team in NSWRL/NRL history to win a premiership and then finish with back to back wooden spoon's.
+In 1942, Canterbury won their second premiership defeating St. George in the grand final but then finished last in 1943 and 1944.
+Canterbury also endured one of the longest premiership droughts in the competitions history with the club not winning a title between 1942 and 1980 which totalled 38 years.